deathworlders/online/content/book/deathworlders/chapter-22-warhorse/pt3-third-year.md

 “Well have you talked to *him* about it?”

 “Tried to.
-He always just nods and tries harder for a week or two – takes some leave to go visit her or something like that – an' then he falls right back into it, right?”
+He always just nods and tries harder for a week or two – takes some leave to go visit her or something like that---an' then he falls right back into it, right?”
 Legsy shook his head.
 “It's like…that's part of the reason I admire 'im so much, he's a fuckin' machine in training, he's dedicated to gettin' stronger an' faster an'